Isht4ros/mimyo/README.md

 - Plays music straight from your terminal
 - Renders album art (sixel support included for compatible terminals)
-- Manages playlists and queues
-- Play audio from YouTube URL
+- Queue management — add, remove, clear, shuffle, repeat, or generate a random queue
+- Playlists — save the current queue and reload it later
+- YouTube integration — search by name or paste a URL, then add results to queue
 - Hooks into Discord rich presence if you want it to

 <img width="1686" height="799" alt="ss1" src="https://github.com/user-attachments/assets/a8b7894f-4547-4177-b46d-3f4dda3bd673" />